Cricket-Australia v India - second test scoreboard

+SYDNEY, Feb 23 Dumped test batsman Nic Maddinson is poised to return to first-class cricket after being named in the New South Wales squad for a Sheffield Shield clash against Tasmania.

-SYDNEY, Jan 4 Scoreboard at the close of play on the second day of the second test between Australia and India at the Sydney Cricket Ground on Wednesday.
+SYDNEY, Jan 5 Scoreboard at the close of play on the third day of the second test between Australia and India at the Sydney Cricket Ground on Thursday.

 India won the toss and elected to bat